 Implementing a School Marshal Program will enable the District to provide elementary campuses with full-time safety personnel.

-Adding marshals at elementary schools will not only enhance security on those campuses, but allow SROs to focus primarily on secondary campuses that serve as their home base.
+Adding marshals at elementary schools will enhance security on those campuses.

 The School Marshal Program will be rolled out over the next two years, with a goal of full staffing by the end of 2026-27.

-With the May 12 Board approval, Frisco ISD will immediately begin the hiring process for lead marshals, who will then assist in the hiring of campus marshals.
-The District will only hire experienced, highly trained former law enforcement officers as marshals, reinforcing a multi-layered approach to campus security.
+The District only hires experienced, highly trained former law enforcement officers as marshals, reinforcing a multi-layered approach to campus security.

 Qualifications for the marshal positions include: